larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-In the case of plenary fora, such as the ietf list, last-call list, and other channels in which all or a large portion of the IETF community engage, moderators shall act as owners, and they will be the primary contacts for complaints.
+In the case of plenary fora, such as the ietf list, last-call list, and other channels in which all or a large portion of the IETF community engage, moderators shall act as owners.
+As such, they will be the primary contacts for complaints, and they will provide active supervision.
+Moderators are not expected to actively monitor other fora, where they will instead respond to reports from participants.

 Forum owners and moderators shall act in a manner consistent with guidelines approved by the IESG.
-In cases of disagreement between the chairs and moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.
+In cases of disagreement between the owners and the moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution, or the IETF chair if a responsible area director cannot be determined or is not assigned.

-It is not expected that the moderators will be monitoring every IETF channel, but rather that participants may and group management should flag concerns about disruptive behavior to the moderators and owners of those channels.
-However, the moderators should actively monitor a small set of key participation channels, including, for example, the IETF discussion and last-call mailing lists or the IETF plenary chat channel.
-The moderators should decide which channels are in this set based on their own judgment and community suggestions.
-(Note that some participation channels, such as the examples given in the previous sentence, have no chairs or other community leadership, so the moderators must handle those.)

 Moderators are expected to be a resource that the community can use to address problematic contributions.